Shreyajana2001/Registry-form-validation-using-RegEx/README.md

 Accepted Formats Examples : uhshAHbhx9
 ```

 If input other than the accepted formats is entered then it makes the input red for the user to notice and make correction.
+Also if any of the inputs is onvalid or left blank it sends an alert to the user.